 1. QR Code with an image as a logo in the centre

 You would’ve already seen QR Codes of this design—having a brand logo in the centre.
 It is the most popular QR Code design.

 But will adding a logo not interfere with the scannability of your QR Code?
 Don’t worry.
 It won’t!

 Though adding a logo requires a few data modules to be removed from the centre of the QR Code, it still remains scannable.
 How?
 This is because QR Codes have the property of error correction.

-Error correction in a QR Code helps it remain scannable even if it is damaged upto 30%.
+Error correction in a QR Code helps it remain scannable even if it is damaged or distorted by up to 30%.

-2. QR Code with image as its background
+2. QR Code with an image as its background

 B. Choose a QR Code Generator with custom designing capabilities

 You’ll find many online QR Code generators that claim to provide free QR Codes.
 But only a few provide high-quality custom designing capabilities.